AkarshCLD/NodeAndMongoDB/Readme.md

 # Body-Parser?

-It is used when the data we accessing from the client side like a client fills the form then to use that request object we exposes it on req.body so in that time we need the body-parser.
+It is used when the data we are accesing from the user side like a user fills the form then to use that request object we exposes it on req.body so in that time we need the body-parser.

 This body-parser  parses the JSON, buffer, string and URL encoded data submitted using HTTP POST request.